nfdykes/clic/docs/introduction.rst

 We are grateful to colleagues who have commented on previous versions of this guide and/or the CLiC interface: Anna Cermakova, Emma Curry, Elizabeth Kelly, Lorenzo Mastropierro and Pete Orford.

 The user guide is a work in progress.
-Please get in touch via clic@contacts.birmingham.ac.uk if you have further questions or suggestions for improvement.
+Please get in touch via [TODO] if you have further questions or suggestions for improvement.